pySpainMobility: Unlocking Spanish Open Mobility Data for Spatial Inequality Research: Introduction

-Despite the ubiquity of digital traces generated by mobile phones, GPS devices, and connected applications, access to reliable and representative mobility data remains limited \cite{luca2021survey, luca2023crime, yabe2024enhancing}.
-High-resolution datasets are often proprietary, expensive, or subject to restrictive licensing agreements that limit their use in scientific research and public sector applications \cite{yabe2024enhancing}.
-When data are made publicly available, they are often fragmented, poorly documented, or lack the standardization required for integration into scalable and reproducible workflows \cite{yabe2024enhancing}.
-These limitations are particularly acute for nationwide datasets, where census-based commuting statistics are often outdated and updated at multi-year intervals, failing to capture the dynamic and temporal nature of mobility \cite{luca2021survey}.
+Despite the ubiquity of digital traces generated by mobile phones, GPS devices, and connected applications, access to reliable and representative mobility data remains limited~\cite{luca2021survey, luca2023crime, yabe2024enhancing}.
+High-resolution datasets are often proprietary, expensive, or subject to restrictive licensing agreements that limit their use in scientific research and public sector applications~\cite{yabe2024enhancing}.
+When data are publicly available, they are often fragmented, poorly documented, or difficult to integrate into scalable and reproducible workflows~\cite{yabe2024enhancing}.
+These barriers are especially important for nationwide mobility datasets, where repeated downloading, spatial harmonization, and processing of large daily files can become a substantial obstacle even when the data themselves are open.

-To address these gaps, the Spanish Ministry of Transport and Sustainable Mobility began releasing detailed daily mobility data derived from mobile phone signals \cite{MITMA2023, gullon2022hermes, poncedeleon2022covidflowmaps, gullon2023movilidad, conesa2024mixture}.
-This initiative began in response to the COVID-19 pandemic, with an initial data collection phase that spanned from February 2020 to May 2021.
+To address part of this gap, the Spanish Ministry of Transport and Sustainable Mobility began releasing detailed daily mobility data derived from mobile phone signals~\cite{MITMA2023, gullon2022hermes, poncedeleon2022covidflowmaps, gullon2023movilidad, conesa2024mixture}.
+This initiative began in response to the COVID-19 pandemic, with an initial collection phase spanning from February 2020 to May 2021.
 A second release phase, starting in January 2022 and continuing to the present, reflects an ongoing effort to improve transparency and enable data-driven decision-making.
-The released datasets include aggregated origin-destination matrices, the number of trips per person, and overnight stay locations.
-Data are available at three spatial aggregation levels: districts, municipalities, and greater urban areas.
-All datasets are updated daily and published with a four-day delay \cite{MITMA2023, gullon2022hermes, poncedeleon2022covidflowmaps, gullon2023movilidad, conesa2024mixture}.
+The released datasets include aggregated origin-destination matrices, trip-count indicators, and overnight stay locations, available at three spatial aggregation levels: districts, municipalities, and greater urban areas.
+The data are updated daily and published with a short delay~\cite{MITMA2023, gullon2022hermes, poncedeleon2022covidflowmaps, gullon2023movilidad, conesa2024mixture}.

-In this paper, we introduce \texttt{pySpainMobility}, a Python library that provides a unified, extensible, and user-friendly interface to these mobility datasets and their associated {study areas}.
-The goal of the library is to simplify access to data and promote its reuse by standardizing file formats, providing automatic download and preprocessing utilities, and enabling rapid integration with Python workflows.

-By abstracting away the complexity of data collection and harmonization, \texttt{pySpainMobility} empowers researchers, analysts, and public institutions to focus on substantive questions of mobility dynamics rather than technical overhead.
-The package is designed to facilitate reproducible analysis and support both exploratory studies and large-scale pipeline development.